 As with any technology, there are some problems that need to be worked out.

 - Unusual Conditions.
 Probably the most unpredictable environmental concerns are weather changes.
 Sudden winds.
 Wet roads.
 Snow that limits visibility to humans as well as car sensors.
 Ice and snow accumulations.
 Black ice.
 So many possibilities, and so few easy solutions.
-One consolation is that the human driver has not proven to handle these conditions well either.
+One consolation is that human drivers haven’t been proven to handle these conditions very well, either.
 Every snowstorm begins with cars in the ditches along every major thoroughfare.
 It wouldn’t take a lot of technology to be an improvement.

 - Hacking/Cybercrime/Terrorism.
 As with all technology, there is always the possibility of a compromise in security.
 It may never happen, but there are those concerned that self-driving cars could become a tool for crime or terror that could affect millions at a time.